anju3balthazar/Voice-Based-Email-for-Visually-Impaired/README.md

 SMTP Protocol: Uses SMTP protocol to send emails, ensuring secure and reliable email delivery.

 ## How It Works
-Voice Command Activation: Activate voice command mode to start managing emails.
+Google Speech-to-Text : Users enter the recipent email address, Subject and Message through voice.

-Enter Receiver Email: Speak the email address of the recipient.
-The system will repeat the entered email address for confirmation.

-Confirm Email Address: Confirm the email address.
+Confirm Email Address: The system will repeat the entered email address for confirmation.
+Confirm the email address.
 If correct, proceed to the next step; if incorrect, re-enter the email address.

 Compose Email: Dictate the subject and body of the email.